-In its infancy, the punchy new Linkin Park album The Hunting Party – which will enter this week's Billboard album chart in the top three with sales of more than 100,000 copies – wasn't especially loud or aggressive.
+In its infancy, the punchy new Linkin Park album The Hunting Party – which entered the Billboard album chart in the top three with sales of more than 100,000 copies – wasn't especially loud or aggressive.
 A year ago, when main songwriter and vocalist Mike Shinoda started writing demos for the record, they were very much in line with the commercial alt-rock of 2010's A Thousand Suns and 2012's Living Things.

 At the time, Shinoda was listening to the popular indie rock of Phoenix, M83, Arcade Fire, and Mumford & Sons, and vibing with the musical flow of today's popular jams.
 That's when he realized that if he kept going in the direction he was headed, the new Linkin Park record likely would be predictable and possibly derivative.